“Make sure that you always have the right tools for the job. It’s no use trying to eat a steak with a teaspoon and a straw.”Anthony T. Hincks

 I recommend Beloved Customer use an oilpot to lubricate the marking knife’s blade to reduce friction and wear between the blade and the square, as well as friction between the cutting point and the wood.
 Not only will your square last longer, but your layout lines will be more accurate.
 Don’t believe me?
 Give it a try.

 Marking knives are simple tools for a simple job, but there are a couple of subtle improvements some advanced Japanese craftsmen, especially joiners, make that Beloved Customer may want to consider.

 The first improvement is intended to minimize one downside of the marking knife, namely its habit of shaving metal from the square or straightedge used to guide it.
 In Japanese this modification is called ” habiki “ 刃引き which translates directly to “ blade pulling, ” as in pulling the blade’s cutting edge over a stone to intentionally dull it.
 It is a term borrowed from the sword world.

 The steps to accomplish this modification are as follows:

 - First, sharpen the blade;

-- Then, stand the blade vertically on its cutting edge on the face of a medium grit waterstone or oilstone with the last 2~3 millimeters of the blade, measured from the tip, hanging off the stone’s side so the tip does not contact the stone;
+- Then, with the tool’s ura side facing you, stand the blade vertically on its cutting edge on the face of a medium grit waterstone, diamond stone, diamond plate or oilstone with the last 2~3 millimeters of the blade, measured from the tip, hanging off the stone’s side so the tip does not contact the stone;

 - Finally, drag the blade towards you creating a flat on the cutting edge, while leaving 2~3mm of the blade’s tip sharp.
 Voila.